 - uncertainty around the future of the program

-- adverse media coverage and criticism of the program
+- negative media coverage and criticism of the program

-- choosing to focus on emission reductions over offsetting
+- choosing to focus on direct emissions reduction over offsetting

-Withdrawn members are listed on the Climate Active website under Past Certified Brands.
+Withdrawn brands are listed on the Climate Active website under Inactive Brands.

-All terminated and withdrawn entities are responsible for meeting their outstanding obligations under their licence agreement.
+All suspended, terminated and withdrawn brands are responsible for meeting their outstanding obligations under their licence agreement.

-If an entity receives a withdrawal or termination notice, they must:
+If a brand receives a notice of suspension, withdrawal or termination, they must:

 - stop using the Climate Active trade mark